PovertyAction/github-training/resources/Code checking.md

 To summarize, there are three broad ways to implement code checks in GitHub:

-•	**Model 1:** Use issues and in-line comments exclusively.
+1. Use issues and in-line comments exclusively.
 Don’t create any branches/forks.
 [Easiest to implement, loss of ability to easily write/incorporate new code into original work]

-•	**Model 2:** Create a new branch on the original repository and submit pull requests between branches.
+2. Create a new branch on the original repository and submit pull requests between branches.
 Use issues and in-line comments, on new branch.
 [Slightly more difficult to implement, but greatest functionality]

-•	**Model 3:** Create fork and submit pull requests between repositories.
+3. Create fork and submit pull requests between repositories.
 [Most difficult to implement, should rarely be used]